-STEP 8.
+STEP 10.
 Attach and Balance an OTA on the Mount

 After attaching an OTA and accessories to the mount, the mount must be balanced to ensure minimum stress on the mount's gears and motors.
-There are no clutch screws on either R.A. or DEC axes.
-The balancing is performed using iOptron Electronic Balance technology.
+There are four (4) Clutch Screws on both the R.A. and DEC axes.
+Each axis will rotate freely after the related clutch screws are released.
+The balancing procedure should be performed after the CWs, OTA, and any accessories are installed.